norcams/docs-enduser/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to NREC End User Documentation
+NREC – End User Documentation
 =========================================

 .. _IPv6 issues: http://docs.nrec.no/en/latest/fix-ipv6.html

-End user guide for the NREC cloud
+Norwegian Research and Education Cloud

 **Contents:**